 The laptop world is a-changing.
 New CPUs and GPUs—yes, mobile discrete GPUs—are bringing forth laptops that are thinner, lighter, and faster than ever, even gaming laptops.
-And the advances keep coming: After a busy round of CES announcements in January, Intel and Nvidia have welcomed spring with yet another round of products: the 9th generation of Core mobile processors, and mobile GeForce GTX 1650 and 1660 Ti graphics.
-Acer, Asus, Dell, Razer, and more companies are jumping on this bandwagon, so stay tuned for new models we bring in for review.
+And the advances keep coming: We first glimpsed Intel's 10th-generation, 10nm laptop CPU first in Taipei at Computex, and we just got our first 10th-gen benchmarks as it rolls out officially.
+It will coexist with the 9th generation of Core mobile processors, and mobile GeForce GTX 1650 and 1660 Ti graphics.
+Stay tuned for new models we bring in for review.

 Laptop buyer’s cheat sheet

 - Best thin-and-light laptop:Dell XPS 13 9380[dell.com]

 - Best laptop under $500:Acer Aspire 5 A515-54-51DJ[amazon.com]

 - Best 2-in-one/ tablet / hybrid laptop:IdeaPad Miix 520[amazon.com]

 - Best budget gaming laptop:Acer Predator Helios 300 Gaming Laptop[amazon.com]

 - Best portable gaming laptop:MSI GS65 Stealth Thin 8RE[amazon.com]

 - Best high-end Chromebook:Google Pixelbook (Core i5, 8GB RAM, 256GB eMMC)[amazon.com]

 - Best MacBook:13-inch MacBook Pro (2017, Core i5)[apple.com]